Post Author: Adam

 It’s also a victory of the nice guy piece, I feel like the dinner scene with his enemy is a straight up shower argument where there’s this big reveal that the nice guy beats the jock.

-There’s a nice story telling loop, but also a little clichéd, were the whole ‘world gets changed and nothing really changes’
+There’s a nice story telling loop, but also a little clichéd, where the whole world gets changed and nothing really changes’

 Ah, ok, standard rom com template applied right at the end, not sure if satire, sarcasm or lazy writing, if it’s either of the first two it’s written too well to seem intentional, and that’s a problem!